 What is Betterment?

-Rather than picking the individual ETFs, Betterment picks them for you based on an asset allocation that you select.
+Rather than picking the individual ETFs, though, Betterment picks them for you based on an asset allocation you select.
+In fact, there are no options to build a portfolio yourself unless you have $100,000 or more in your account--otherwise, you can only select from pre-built, professionally assembled portfolios.
 As an investor, all you have to do is decide how much of your investment you want in stocks and how much in bonds.
-And if you need some help with that decision, Betterment has several tools that can offer you some guidance.
+One of the intriguing things about Betterment is that you’ll have a completely unique portfolio from everyone else--no two investment portfolios are precisely alike.
+And if you need some help with deciding how to allocate your investments, Betterment has several tools that can offer you some guidance.

 How Betterment Works